How to Build a Field Service App [The Ultimate Guide]

 Nowadays, when people value their time more than all other assets, there is nothing more irritating than waiting for a technician from 9 to 18 and he comes at 17:30.
 That is why people are willing to pay an extra fee for the opportunity to have a technician come at a convenient time.
 But instead of taking this additional money from them, you can increase their loyalty and rise above competitors if you make it a normal practice to schedule for a shorter period or even an exact time.

-64% of customers would never hire a company again if the technician was an hour or more late for a scheduled appointment.
+- 64% of customers would never hire a company again if the technician was an hour or later for a scheduled appointment.

 Using Google Maps, data about traffic, GPS location tracking, and the schedule of technicians the system can automatically create the most optimal route and edit it through the day, assigning the relevant incoming jobs instantly to fill the gaps in the schedule.
 Tracking a technician’s location can also prevent deviation from the route as well as prove if a technician is late due to a traffic jam.